Gemmayze St FOH Briefing

 Where: We are located at Gemmayze St Restaurant in St Kevin’s Arcade, 183 Karangahape Rd, Auckland City.

 What to bring/wear: An apron if you like and ideally a dark coloured top, comfortable shoes and tied back hair if it’s long.
-It’s also helpful if you could bring a takeaway container for leftover food at the end of the night.
+It’s also helpful to bring a takeaway container if you’d like to take home any leftover food at the end of the night.
 You might have Tuesday’s lunch sorted!

-The space seats 95pax and we expect to serve around 270pax per week.
+The space seats 95 and we expect to serve around 300 per week.
 This means you will need to reset your tables after people have left, sometimes more than once.
-New place settings require a napkin, spoon, fork, knife and water glass to be set as they were on your arrival.
+New place settings require a napkin, soup spoon, fork, knife, dessert spoon and water glass to be set as they were on your arrival.

 THE “PAYF” MODEL